YottaDB/YDBDoc/ProgGuide/functions.rst

    0    ecode
         place     +1^GTM$DMOD
         mcode
-   %GTM-E-SETECODE, Non-empty value assigned to $ECODE (user-defined error trap) YDB>
+   %YDB-E-SETECODE, Non-empty value assigned to $ECODE (user-defined error trap) YDB>

 This example shows how SETing $ECODE=.. makes $STACK() reports current information.
 Notice how ^do dstacktst(0) and ^dostacktst(1) without clearing $ECODE in between displays information frozen at the time of the first error (else condition).